An Epic Guide: Pitching to Bloggers for PR

 3 // Make a list of relevant bloggers, including details

 Create a spreadsheet like the one below in which to capture the data of said bloggers.
-Include the name of their blog, their blog URL, their email address and first name as a minimum (if you can, include their full name and their country, city or town too).
-You can also include details like 'Number of Facebook fans' or 'Average comments per post'.
+Include the name of their blog, their blog URL, their email address and first name as a minimum.
+Often, bloggers will have created a media kit with details about their target audience, traffic numbers, social statistics and collaboration opportunities, which can be useful to note down too.

 4 // Make sure that said bloggers offer what you're looking for

-On their About of Contact page, you can often find information about how bloggers will work with companies, even if it's just a line saying that they are open to sponsored posts.
-Some might even have a downloadable media pack (or on request), which will contain information about their website views, subscribers, and social followings.
+On their About of Contact page, or in their media kit, you can often find information about how bloggers will work with companies, even if it's just a line saying that they are open to sponsored posts.
 You don't want to pitch a sidebar ad to a blogger who isn't offering them, as it's a waste of time for both of you.

 5 // Follow them on social media, read & comment on their blogs